nanzhinet/Banner/README.md

 ## Tips
 - If you want to try a different Fabric + Bukkit hybrid server, you can try CardBoard
-- It is implements bukkit api by itself,and the author is a pioneer to try a new way to implements Fabric + Bukkit
+- It is implements bukkit api by itself, and the author is a pioneer to try a new way to implements Fabric + Bukkit
-- Banner is different with Cardboard,you can also try Cardboard as an alternative choice if you want
+- Banner is different with Cardboard, you can also try Cardboard as an alternative choice if you want

 ## Progress
 - [ ] Start patch